 The project originally received the approval of the village board under then-Mayor Anan Abu-Taleb in November 2019, but the ensuing pandemic caused the project to be delayed and the village’s approval lapsed.

-Brothers and co-building owners Azeem and Salim Hemani returned to the village with a revised plan to build the Holiday Inn at 1140 Lake St. That is the site of an existing office and retail building which will be expanded and repurposed as a hotel.
+Brothers and co-building owners Azim and Salim Hemani returned to the village with a revised plan to build the Holiday Inn at 1140 Lake St. That is the site of an existing office and retail building which will be expanded and repurposed as a hotel.
 The project was scaled down to 68 hotel rooms and only one added floor, while the original called for 97 hotel rooms and the addition of three more floors to the existing 5-story structure.

 The modifications, which the Hemani brothers hope will help mitigate traffic concerns, won over the Zoning Board of Appeals Dec.
 1. However, zoning board members were at a loss as to how to reconcile the area’s vehicular congestion.